CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 20. Let’s save the report, from the ribbon select **File -> Save**.

 ## Task 11: Add new data to simulate Direct Lake Mode
 Typically, in Import mode, once data in the source is refreshed, we need to refresh the Power BI model after which the data in the report is updated.
-With Direct Query mode, once data is refreshed in source, it is available in Power BI report.
+With Direct Query mode, once data is refreshed in the source, it is available in the Power BI report.
 However direct query mode is typically slow.
 To solve this problem, Microsoft Fabric has introduced Direct Lake mode.
 Direct Lake is a fast path to load the data from the lake straight into the Power BI engine, ready for analysis.

-Let’s explore the scenario where data is updated in the ADLS Gen2 and the changes are immediately reflected in Power BI report without running any refreshes.
+Let’s explore the scenario where data is updated in the ADLS Gen2 and the changes are immediately reflected in the Power BI report without running any refreshes.

 In a real scenario, data is updated at the source.
 Since we are in a training environment, we will simulate this.
 We have Sales data through April 2024.
 Let’s add Sales data for May 2024 by creating a shortcut to the May 2024 file in ADLS Gen2 and updating the Sales view.